JHenrysson/dice_game/README.md

 at the beginning of the game.

 The first one to reach 100 wins the game

+### Guide to play game using commands

+Before starting a game, player has to create a name with this command:

+``create_name <player1_name>``

+The next step is to register the name in to the game by command:

+``add_name <player1_name>``

+After that the player can choose one of the option below:

+The player want to play against the computer, there are 2 difficulty:

+``difficulty easy`` or ``difficulty hard``

+Or, the player want to play against another player:

+``create_name <player2_name>``
+then
+``add_name <player2_name>``

+The player after doing those steps above, now can start a game by writing command:

+``start``

+The player1 shall play first, either roll or hold:

+``roll`` or ``hold``

+The next turn is belonged to player2, the same command above roll or hold If the player1 plays against the machine, the machine shall automatically decide to roll or hold based the difficulty setting in the beginning.
+The game stop when either one player or machine reachs 100 score or the player decides to stop the game.

+To stop the game, player can use this command and no score shall be recorded because the game has not finished yet:

+``exit``

+If player makes wrong moves and want to restart the game:

+``restart``

+If player forgets the rule, type this command:

+``show rule``

+To see the command list type:

+``help``

+If the player want to cheat, and get 100 procents chance to get 99 point, type this command:

+``cheat``

+To delete player, this operation must be done before adding name to the game and after creating the name:

+``delete_name <player_name>``

+To change name of player, type this command:

+``change_name <player_old_name> <player_new_name>``

 ### Running the Tests

 To check test coverage follow these steps